 word count up to 1500, structured abstract (maximum 250 words), introduction, (most importantly, the novelty of the case(s) report), then case presentation, followed by discussion and conclusion, references, and up to 2 figures or tables.

-Letters to the Editor can be about a recent journal article a commentary article.
-There are some special limitations; the letters should be up to 500 words, have no figure or table, and use up to 5-7 references.
+Letters to the Editor can be about a recent journal article or alternatively, a commentary article.
+There are some special limitations; the letters should be up to 1000 words, with maximum one figure or table, and use up to 10 references.
 No abstract is required for these articles.

 Editorials are the message of the CJM and are written in-house by the journal's Editorial Board members.
 Editorials are preferably no more than 2000 words and state-of-the-art discussions on the CJM main scopes.
 An unstructured abstract is required for these types of articles.